PlantsGenesBugs/Max_Likelihood_Estimation/README.md

 This repository contains a short explanation of Maximum Likelihood Estimation, with simulations in Python.
-I created it to revise my own knowledge on this aspect of parameter estimation.
-(In the educational loop of "See one, do one, teach one" I thought "teach one" was lacking!)